(Last Updated on : 29/10/2016)

 .
 These traditional costumes have always been a distinct part of India, and everyone identified each other from the costumes they used to wear.

-A churidar is a baggy drawstring trouser that bunches up tightly along the lower calf.
-Worn traditionally with Kameez or Kurta, its name comes from the word 'Choori' meaning bangles.
+.
 The bunched folds along the bottom half of the calf gives the effect of several bangles worn together.
 It is essentially a long-fitting pyjama worn by the North Indian groom.
 Churidars are usually fine muslins or cottons, in white colour.
-The traditional churidar is tied with a nara at the waist.
-A churidar is a perfect accompaniment to sherwanis as well.
+The traditional churidar is tied with a Nara at the waist.
+A Churidar is a perfect accompaniment to sherwanis as well.

 Angavastram is pieces of cloth worn during festivals and auspicious events by men in India.
-This piece was generally wrapped round the waist, more or less in the manner observed on the sculptures of Sanchi, Amaravati
+This piece was generally wrapped round the waist, more or less in the manner observed on the sculptures of Sanchi

-Jodhpuris are one of the most elegant of Indian men's wear.
-The traditional men's wear are designed with lot of embroidery work like phulkari
+Jodhpuris are one of the most elegant of Indian mens wear.
+These traditional mens wears are designed with lot of embroidery work like Phulkari

-Angarkha is a variation of the kurta, which ties in the front and is worn with a churidar- kurta.
+Angarkha is a variation of the kurta, which ties in the front and is worn with a Churidar- kurta.
 There are Angarkhas with hand embroidery too.
+A trend that was started from the royal wearing of Mughals

 In the Hindi Language